 - A lightweight travel stroller with a good canopy will help block your baby for the sun and you don’t have the sweat and heat exchange like when baby wearing.
 For added protection, you can use a CoziGo stroller cover to block light and help your baby nap on-the-go.

 - Strollers are great for carting a lot of stuff around.
-Either through the airport or even on to a beach, your stroller can carry the heavy loads like travel car seats or all your baby beach essentials.
+Whether you are flying with a stroller or using it on a beach, your stroller can carry the heavy loads like travel car seats or all your baby beach essentials.

 - Taking a stroller through airport security and to the gate makes getting around the airport with your bags easier (aside from the time getting though security).
 We recommend using an easily collapsible stroller for air travel.